About

 You shouldn’t feel closed off from your life anymore.

-In over 12 years of clinical experience, I’ve met with patients who felt like they couldn’t be active participants in their lives anymore because of their hearing loss.
+Since the beginning of my clinical experience in 2010, I’ve met with patients who felt like they couldn’t be active participants in their lives anymore because of their hearing loss.

 They had a hard time understanding conversations, especially in crowded, noisy spaces.
 So they stopped going to events, church, or meeting friends, family, colleagues in restaurants because it was just too frustrating.